Bira/octopus-carnival/_drafts/wir-mm2-4e-human.md

 This gladiator is described by the book as a "consumate athlete", which isn't really the term I'd use to refer to someone forced to fight in deathmatches for the amusement of a bloodthirsty crowd.
+Still, some of them might end up becomming bloodsport celebrities, and this one is powerful enough to fit that role.

 This particular individual is a Level 14 Elite Soldier with 276 HP, so we're either looking at a Spartacus in the making or at the reigning champion of the